CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_oop.md

 Attribute: It's basically a field, but in an another term.
 Method: A collection of statements, that perform a specific task, and it returns a result (if the return type is not a "void" of course) to the caller.
 #### Could we access a static variable (or method) from a non-static method?
 Why?
-We can, because a static variable can be accessed from anywhere even without instantiation and so the non-static method can word with it.
+We can, because a can only call non-static methods if we have an instance from the class where we can find it, so if we use a static method in it.
 #### Could we access a non-static variable (or method) from a static method?
 Why?
-We can, if we create a new object from where the non static variable came from and we create this instance inside of the static method.
+We can't, because we don't need to instanciate a class to access a static method, but we use methods or field which are may be not instanciated.
 #### How many instances you have of a static variable of a given class?
 A static can't have more instances than 1.
 #### Why is it not a good practice to write a lot of static methods?